willwatson27/ez_calendar/README.md

 ## Installation

-The package is [available in Hex](https://hex.pm/packages/ez_calendar), the package can be installed as:
+This package is [available in Hex](https://hex.pm/packages/ez_calendar) and can be installed as:

 Add `ez_calendar` to your list of dependencies in `mix.exs`:
 ```elixir